 Pig industry faces tough times

-Two of the country’s three major pork producers are reducing their output.

-The Fiji Pig Association has expressed concern that two of Fiji’s three major pork producers are reducing output by forty percent.
+The President of the Fiji Pig Association, Simon Cole, has expressed concern, with the announcement that two of the country’s three major pork producers are reducing their output by forty percent.

 He adds an additional threat is the import of pork from Australia, which he says benefits only the Australian pig industry.

-According to the Association Australian pork sells at around $8.40 while local local pork costs between $8 and $9 per kilo.
+According to the Association, Australian pork sells at around $8.40 while local pork costs between $8 and $9 per kilo.

 This he says is disrupting the market and interfering with industry’s efforts to return to.